 Arbovirus Infections; Biochemistry; Biology; Biotechnology; Genetic Techniques; Hepatitis, Viral, Human; Hepatitis C; Liver Diseases; Microscopy; RNA; RNA Virus Infections; Viruses

-Research in the Lindenbach laboratory focuses on the replication of hepatitis C virus (HCV) and related positive-strand RNA viruses, including flaviviruses (yellow fever virus, dengue virus, West Nile virus, tick-borne encephalitis virus).
+Research in the Lindenbach laboratory focuses on the replication of enveloped, positive-strand RNA viruses, including flaviviruses (yellow fever virus, dengue virus, Zika virus) and hepatitis C virus (HCV).
 Specifically, we combine genetic, biochemical, and cell biological approaches to study how viral structural and nonstructural (NS) proteins contribute to viral genome replication and to the assembly of infectious particles.
 We have also developed novel methods to reveal essential interactions between viruses and host cells.